ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             -   .outerWidth() - Width of box plus padding and border.
             -   .outerHeight(true) - height of box plus padding, border, and margin.
             -   .outerWidth(true) - width of box plus padding, border, and margin.
+*   Windows & Page Dimensions
+    -   The .height() and .width() methods can be used to determine the dimensions of both the browser window and the HTML document.
+There are also methods to get and set the position of the scroll bars.
+        *   .scrollLeft() - Gets the horizontal position of the scroll bar for the first element in the jQuery selection, or sets the horizontal scroll bar position for matched nodes.
+        *   .scrollTop() - Gets the vertical position of the scroll bar for the first element in the jQuery selection, or sets the vertical scroll bar position for matched nodes.
 *